ContainerSSH/ContainerSSH/README.md

 `docker-compose up` in that directory.
 This will run the SSH server on your local machine on port 2222.
 You can log in with any password using the user "foo" to get an Ubuntu image and "busybox" to get a Busybox image.

+## Use cases

+- **Web hosting:** Imagine user A has access to site X and Y, user B has access to site Y and Z. You can use ContainerSSH to mount the appropriate sites for the SSH session.
+- **Practicing environments:** Launch dummy containers for practice environment.
+- **Honeypot:** Let attackers into an enclosed environment and observe them.

 ## How does it work?

 ```